irfan7072/EcoSpot/README.md

 # EcoSpot
-EcoSpot is a mobile application prototype that enables users to report trash in their surroundings by capturing a photo and sharing the location.
+EcoSpot is a mobile application prototype that enables users to report trash in their surroundings by capturing a photo and sharing the location to the nearest municipality.
 The app aims to streamline waste reporting and encourage community-driven clean-up efforts.

 # Team Members-
 SK.
 IRFAN K. VIJAY KUMAR T.S.K CHAITANYA T. CHAITANYA